Duckybrine606/MobArmor/README.md

 I might Re-code it all from scratch if I decide to someday though

 Click on MobArmorFinal.jar and click "view raw" to automatically download it (or just click download i just realised that exists lol)

+UPDATE: I found some screenshots of the listeners class (which is like 75% of the code) that i had. i'll copy the code and then create the main class again. i may even update it later when im back from vacation.